cilang/acu/readme.md

 Use [JSON](dist/acu.json) as prompt header and ask AI to create a Factor about something, like `Love` for example, then ask it to produce prose based on the Factor or explain the Factor in Natural Language.

 > [!warning]
-> Contains the Topology of Wisdom.
-May Reshape Latent Reasoning Space.
-Some AIs Will Slam the Door.

-## Get to Know ACU

 > ACU/MythOS is a fictional cosmology.
 Even its mathematics is fictional.
 Any resemblance to actual physics, topology, or metaphysics is purely coincidental—and frankly, a little concerning.
 This is a story, so it’s not meant to be believed.

 ## 📜 License